-Serverelss360 Private Hosting v2.0 brings an enhanced composite application dashboard, with graphical representation for entity monitoring status.
-This dashboard view provides the user an instant understanding on the associated entity status based on the configured monitors.
+Serverelss360 Private Hosting v2.0 brings an enhanced composite application dashboard, with graphical representation for resource monitoring status.
+This dashboard view provides the user an instant understanding on the associated resource status based on the configured monitors.

-Every composite application now presents all the entities at one glance with current monitoring status and instant access to the monitoring issues in detail.
+Every composite application now presents all the resources at one glance with current monitoring status and instant access to the monitoring issues in detail.

 3. Choice in authentication mode, Azure Active Directory or Basic Authentication:

 Serverless360 now has support to 2 authentication modes, Azure Active Directory and Basic authentication modes.
 The choice can be made at the time of initial configuration after successful installation of Serverless360 application.

 Monitoring is essential to keep an eye on Serverless components to understand if they are functioning as expected.
 All the monitors in Serverless360 can now be configured to check multiple resources as a group.Resources can be monitored at property level against desired values and alerts can be triggered to different notification channels like Slack, Microsoft Teams, Webhook etc.